ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 redis@Postman:/home/Matt$
 ```

-To further enumerate the system, I run the LinEnum.sh script to try to find any juicy stuffs to enable increase privileges on the system.
+To further enumerate the system, I run the LinEnum.sh script to try to find any juicy stuffs to enable me increase privileges on the system.
 I found a backup of a SSH private key, owned by Matt but readable by every user.
 I tried connecting to the server as Matt using this private key but it required a passphrase.

 ```
 [-] SSH keys/host information found in the following locations: